-On March, 27 of 1882, it was reported that the steamer Thomas Cornell had run aground on the rocks at Danskammer Point on the Hudson River (where the Central Hudson plant is today).
+On March 27, 1882, it was reported that the steamer Thomas Cornell had run aground on the rocks at Danskammer Point on the Hudson River (where the Central Hudson plant is today).
 The ship was making one of its regular night runs.
-On this night the ship departed Rondout at 7:30PM on the down run to New York City in a dense fog.
-The ship had left Marlborough Landing and traveled a few miles downriver at which point, the pilot thinking he had already passed Danskammer Point, ran her aground on that very same point.
+The boat departed Rondout at 7:30 PM on the down run to New York City in a dense fog that night.
+The ship had left Marlborough Landing and traveled a few miles downriver, at which point, the pilot, thinking he had already passed Danskammer Point, ran her aground on that very same point.
 This was the ship’s second grounding.
 It had run aground opposite Crum Elbow in 1879.

 The steamer John L. Hasbrouck, heading south from Poughkeepsie rescued the passengers and crew without any loss of life.
 The Hasbrouck was herself wrecked on a river reef at New Hamburgh in 1896.